Project title: Healthy Brain Initiative – Brain Health Registry

 Who is undertaking the project?

 Professor Cassandra Szoeke, PhD: Professor Cassandra Szoeke brings together high level management and communication skills with scientific expertise.
 She led the research program in neurodegenerative diseases, mental disorders and brain health at the Australian Commonwealth Science and Industry Organisation and then became a Clinical Consultant to CSIRO.
 She is a practicing physician in internal medicine with subspecialisation in neurology.
 In addition to her medical qualifications she has an honours degree in genetics and pharmacology, and completed her PhD thesis in epidemiology examining women’s healthy ageing.
 Her postdoctoral studies were conducted between Stanford University and Duke University and focussed on public health and policy.
 She has been in clinical research for over a decade with more than 100 publications in peer-reviewed journals and is a reviewer for national and international journals and funding bodies.
 She has been the recipient of numerous national and international awards for her research work, is regularly invited to chair and speak at international and national conferences, and has been the invited expert to international roundtables.
 She has held roles on scientific, management and business development committees of several major population-based Australian studies (budgets over $5 million).
-She is currently the Director of Healthy Ageing Programs at the University of Melbourne (Women’s Healthy Ageing -– WHAP) and the Australian Healthy Ageing Organisation.
+She is currently the Director of Healthy Ageing Programs at the University of Melbourne (Women’s Healthy Ageing Project; WHAP) and the Australian Healthy Ageing Organisation.

-Dr. Michael Weiner, MD: Dr Michael Weiner has been undertaking research for almost 50 years, and is the Principal Investigator of the Alzheimer's Disease Neuroimaging Initiative, a 10-year national longitudinal study of over 1,500 subjects which is aimed at validating biomarkers for Alzheimer’s disease.
+Professor Michael Weiner, MD: Professor Michael Weiner has been undertaking research for almost 50 years, and is the Principal Investigator of the Alzheimer's Disease Neuroimaging Initiative, a 10-year national longitudinal study of over 1,500 subjects which is aimed at validating biomarkers for Alzheimer’s disease.
 He also launched the BrainHealthRegistry.org, a registry with the overall goal of accelerating development of effective treatments for brain diseases.
-This registry recruits, screens, and longitudinally monitors brain function on thousands of subjects all over the USA.
+This registry recruits, screens, and longitudinally monitors brain function on thousands of participants all over the USA.
 His overall research goals are to participate in the development of effective treatments and methods for early detection of Alzheimer's disease and other brain disorders.
-In 1980, Dr Weiner was one of the first investigators to use nuclear magnetic resonance to investigate the metabolism of organs inside a living animal.
+In 1980, Prof Weiner was one of the first investigators to use nuclear magnetic resonance to investigate the metabolism of organs inside a living animal.
 This technique subsequently became magnetic resonance spectroscopy (MRS).
 In 1988, his group used MRS to show that the amino acid N acetyl aspartate (NAA), a marker of healthy nerve cells, is reduced in the epileptic focus in the brain.
 This marker is now used to help identify the epileptic focus prior to surgery in epilepsy patients.
-In 2004, Dr Weiner's group reported that reduced NAA predicts development of Alzheimer's disease in mildly impaired elderly subjects.
+In 2004, Prof Weiner's group reported that reduced NAA predicts development of Alzheimer's disease in mildly impaired elderly subjects.
 They have also demonstrated that brain blood flow is reduced in Alzheimer's disease and in patients with mild impairment.
-Dr Weiner has over 800 published articles.
+Prof Weiner has over 800 published articles.
 In 2006, he received the William S. Middleton Award, the highest scientific honour bestowed by the Department of Veterans Affairs.
 In 2010 he was named one of the ‘Rock Stars of Science’.
 He also received the Gold Medal of Paul Sabatier University and the City of Toulouse, France.
 In 2011 he received the Ronald and Nancy Reagan Research Award from the Alzheimer’s Association.
 In 2012 he received the Potamkin Award from the American Academy of Neurology and the American Brain Foundation.

 Professor John Hopper, AM: Professor John Hopper, AM, was one of the nine inaugural Australia Fellows awarded by NHMRC in 2007 and is currently a NHMRC Senior Principal Research Fellow.
-He is a Professorial Fellow with a PhD in Mathematical Statistics, and is currently Director (Research) of the Centre for Epidemiology and Biostatistics in the School of Population Global Health at The University of Melbourne.
+He is a Professorial Fellow with a PhD in Mathematical Statistics, and is currently Director (Research) of the Centre for Epidemiology and Biostatistics in the School of Population Global Health at the University of Melbourne.
 He has published more than 900 papers, specialising in the statistical methodology and its application for analysing twin and family data, and addressing the genetic and environmental aetiology of diseases and health.
 He is principal or co-investigator on multiple case-control-family studies across a range of diseases and conditions, particularly breast cancer and colorectal cancer (both funded by the National Institutes of Health (USA)), prostate cancer, melanoma, childhood cancer and asthma.
 He is a co-investigator on several cohort studies, including Health 2020 and long term follow-up of the 1968 Tasmanian Asthma Study.
-Professor Hopper has been Director of the Australian Twin Registry since 1990 and has been awarded a NHMRC CRE grant in Twin Research in 2014.
+Prof Hopper has been Director of the Australian Twin Registry (now Twins Research Australia) since 1990 and has been awarded a NHMRC CRE grant in Twin Research in 2014.

 What will I be asked to do?